WPNA-FM: Big City Radio ownership

 Citing difficulties in competing with WUBT "103.5 The Beat", which had recently switched to a rhythmic oldies format, the station changed formats on August 6, 1999.
-WXXY and WYXX adopted an '80s hits format as "The Eighties Channel," with the station patterned on high-energy CHR stations of the 1980s.
+WXXY and WYXX adopted an 1980s hits format as "The Eighties Channel", with the station patterned on high-energy CHR stations of the 1980s.
 The first song was "Video Killed the Radio Star" by The Buggles.
 The station featured longtime Chicago area radio personalities including Robert Murphy, Fred Winston, and Mark Zander.

 Spanish language era

 In November 2000, Chicago's 94.7 FM adopted a 1980s music format as WZZN "The Zone", which prompted WXXY to change formats.
 On January 29, 2001, after playing "Never Say Goodbye" by Bon Jovi, WXXY/WYXX adopted a Spanish hits format, branded as "Viva 103.1".
-The station's simulcast with 103.1 WYXX in Morris was ended by January 2003, with WYXX adopting a Dance Hits format as "Party 103.1".
+The station's simulcast with 103.1 WYXX in Morris was ended by January 2003, with WYXX adopting a dance hits format as "Party 103.1".
 On January 12, 2003, WXXY began to be simulcast on AM 1200 WLXX.
-On January 16, 2003, WXXY's call sign was changed to WVIV-FM, while 1200 WLXX's call sign was changed to WVIV.
+On January 16, WXXY's call sign was changed to WVIV-FM, while 1200 WLXX's call sign was changed to WVIV.
 The simulcast on AM 1200 ended in October 2003.

 In summer 2003, the station was sold to Hispanic Broadcasting Corporation for $32.9 million.
 Shortly thereafter, Hispanic Broadcasting Corporation purchased adult-contemporary station WJTW 93.5 ("Star 93.5") in Joliet and it began simulcasting WVIV-FM, with its call sign being changed to WVIX.

 In July 2005, WVIV-FM/WVIX flipped formats to Hurban as "La Kalle".

 In 2009, the WVIV-FM/WVIX simulcast adopted a Spanish oldies format branded "Recuerdo 103.1/93.5".

 On July 1, 2011, the WVIV-FM/WVIX simulcast changed their format back to Hurban, branded as "La Kalle 103.1/93.5" after the format moved from WPPN 106.7 FM, which flipped to Spanish AC as "Pasion 106.7".

 On December 12, 2011, the WVIV-FM/WVIX simulcast was rebranded as "Maxima 103.1/93.5", as its format shifted towards Spanish CHR.
 The station's branding would later be changed to "Latino Mix 103.1/93.5".

 On May 25, 2017, Univision announced that 103.1 would break off the simulcast and be sold to Polish National Alliance for $5.5 million.
 A condition of the sale was 93.5 WVIX completing its move to the Oakbrook Terrace Tower, where it would operate with an ERP of 3.5 kW at an HAAT of 133 meters.
-On June 16, 2017, WVIV-FM and WVIX swapped calls.
+On June 16, WVIV-FM and WVIX swapped calls.

 WPNA-FM

-The acquisition by The Polish National Alliance was consummated on August 31, 2017, and the station changed its call sign from WVIX to WPNA-FM.
+The acquisition by The Polish National Alliance was consummated on August 31, and the station changed its call sign from WVIX to WPNA-FM.
 The station began airing a mix of Polish and international contemporary hits.

+Effective June 21, 2023, the station's community of license was changed from Highland Park to Niles.
+It has a construction permit to move its transmitter site to the Park Tower in Chicago's Edgewater neighborhood.